Detroit Lions fans have spoken on NFL free agency: Here's the player they want most

 The option "None of the above" garnered 17.2% of the vote (639 votes).

 Tampa Bay Buccaneers cornerback Jamel Dean came in fourth with 14.6% (542 votes).
-Dean, 26, was a third-round pick from Auburn in 2019, and has experience starting for playoff teams.
+Dean, 26, was a third-round pick from Auburn in 2019, and has experience starting for playoff teams in Tampa.
 He has seven career interceptions in 57 games.

-"Trading for Lamar Jackson" got 4.6% of the vote (171 votes).
+Signing Lamar Jackson got 4.6% of the vote (171 votes).
 Jackson would cost a team two-first round picks if the Baltimore Ravens decline to match the contract offer from another team.

+The Lions on Monday afternoon made their move, agreeing with Pittsburgh cornerback Cam Sutton on a three-year, $33 million deal with $22.5 million guaranteed.

 This article originally appeared on Detroit Free Press: Detroit Lions fans voted on NFL free agency.
 Here's who they want